 Additional Dicamba – Auxin Training:

 To USE these products you will have to go through additional training above and beyond the training you receive to get certification as an Commercial or Private applicator.
 This training is a label requirement to use the products and failure to get this training (and poof of for your records) is a label violation.
 The State of Wisconsin will accept Dicamba – Auxin training provided by either the product manufacturers (live or web) OR state training (web or live) where a certificate or proof of training is issued.
 The following options are available.
 We will list more as they are made available.
-For a little information.

 What you need to know to Know When You Use the New Dicamba Products – Wisconsin Department of Agriculture, Trade and Consumer Protection

 Example of a recordkeeping form – This example is for Engenia™, BASF.